-So before we get to the how-to of creating an order form for your subscription products on WordPress, let's take a look at some of the other pieces that will contribute to the success (or failure) of your membership subscriptions.
+So before we get into how to create an order form on WordPress for your recurring subscription products, let’s take a look at some of the other pieces that will contribute to the success (or failure) of your membership subscriptions.

 5 Strategic Considerations to Help You Sell a Membership Subscription

 1. Create a Comprehensive Path for Optimal Sales

 We already mentioned the importance of viewing the customer journey as an ecosystem when working with recurring subscription products.

 If it’s helpful, create a map for yourself of each point of contact that contributes to the initial sale and subscriber retention.

 When you shift into selling recurring membership subscription products, the “Customer Lifetime Value” metric can make or break the entire venture.